wandb/docs/docs/guides/hosting/iam/manage-organization.md

 Model seat type and weave access type are defined at the organization level, and inherited by the team.
 If you want to change a user's seat type, navigate to the organization settings and follow the proceeding steps:

-1. Navigate to your organization's settings at `https://wandb.ai/account-settings/<organization>/settings`.
+1. For SaaS users, navigate to your organization's settings at `https://wandb.ai/account-settings/<organization>/settings`.
 Ensure to replace the values enclosed in angle brackets (`<>`) with your organization name.
+For other Dedicated and Self-managed deployments, navigate to `https://<your-instance>.wandb.io/org/dashboard`.
 2. Select th **Users** tab.
 3. From the **Role** dropdown, select the seat type you want to assign to the user.